obsidian-tasks-group/obsidian-tasks/docs/advanced/styling.md

 > These examples are provided only for explanation: we make no claims that these examples are useful, good design, or perfect CSS!
 >
 > They are provided purely to demonstrate use of the CSS selectors provided by the Tasks plugin.

+#### More examples available online

+We are inviting Tasks users who create their own Obsidian CSS snippets to share them with others in the ["Show and tell" Discussions category](https://github.com/obsidian-tasks-group/obsidian-tasks/discussions/categories/show-and-tell).

+Once the Tasks X.Y.Z release has been out few a few days, we expect there to be a growing number of snippets to be available at the above link.

+Feel free to add your own too!

 ### General Formatting